Bereavement: To take a loved one from a person, especially by death.

 Because of the unpredictable and individual nature of bereavement for many this time can make even the most well connected person feel completely, utterly and hopelessly alone.

-: Everyone experiences bereavement in a unique way and it demands time to process and even begin to accept a loss.
+Remember: Everyone experiences bereavement in a unique way and it demands time to process and even begin to accept a loss.
 You’ll never stop missing those who have passed, it is only time that provides an opportunity for the sharpest of pain to ease.

 Mourning: Emotionally processing a passing